Kyrie21323/Capstone/API.md

 # API Reference

-Complete reference for all API routes in the NFC Networking Platform.
+Complete reference for all API routes in Prophere.

 ## Public Routes